La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 👉 Between -18°C and -26°C (0°F to -15°F)

-The Webasto/Autoterm does the job, but don’t expect it to heat your van quickly. 🕒 If you are in a hurry, use the van's original heater for a little boost 🚀 or schedule the heater a few hours in advance.
+The Webasto/Autoterm does the job, but don't expect it to heat your van quickly. 🕒 If you're in a hurry, use the van's original heater for a little boost 🚀 or program the heater a few hours in advance.

 👉 Below -26°C (-15°F)

-At these extreme temperatures 🥶, the Webasto/Autoterm 2D maintains an indoor temperature around 15°C (58°F) at most*.
-This is where a Propex can be useful as a supplement for a boost or as a backup solution. 💪
+At these extreme temperatures 🥶, the Webasto/Autoterm 2D maintains an interior temperature around 15°C (58°F) at best*.
+This is where a Propex can be useful as a complement for a boost or as a backup solution. 💪

 Temperature measured early in the morning to eliminate the effect of the sun and residual heat from the day. 🌅